1 in 4 parents lied about child’s COVID status, study says

-SALT LAKE CITY, Utah (ABC4) – A recent nationwide survey found that about a quarter of parents misrepresented their child’s COVID-19 status or didn’t adhere to COVID-related guidelines during the pandemic.
+SALT LAKE CITY, Utah (KTVX) – A recent nationwide survey found that about a quarter of parents misrepresented their child’s COVID-19 status or didn’t adhere to COVID-related guidelines during the pandemic.

 The pandemic was a challenging time for many, but especially for people with children.
 Many parents still had to physically work at a location outside of home, while also trying to run errands at grocery stores or other public places.